Kevin-Wang_Cropped1.jpg

 BAS | BArch | MArch

-Kevin has contributed to several community-focused masterplan projects at CZWG including the multi-site Southend United Football Club relocation, and Brewery Square, an extensive mixed-use regeneration of the former Eldridge Pope Brewery by Dorchester South Railway Station.
+Kevin has contributed to several community-focused projects at CZWG of varying scales, from mixed-use multi-site masterplan at Southend, to a regenerative-design led community centre at Northstowe.
 He led the coordination of the hybrid-planning delivery for the 4.5ha Crossharbour District Centre at the Isle of Dogs, London, that has dedicated over a third of its site to public and community use.
-Working closely with the GLA and local planning officers, placemaking and community groups, the District Centre proposal accommodates a new school, nursery, council services, cultural and community space, flexible pedestrian focused public square, with improved sustainable transport links and a variety of green space, in addition to a mix of commercial space, and circa 2,000 new homes.
+Working closely with the GLA and local planning officers, placemaking and community groups, the District Centre proposal accommodates a new school, nursery, council services, cultural and community spaces, and improved sustainable transport links with a variety of green and flexible public square.
+In addition to a mix of public and commercial spaces, the scheme is supported by circa 2,000 new homes.
+Kevin is committed to deliver projects that contribute to wider community benefits whilst promoting environments that celebrate unique individual experiences.

 CLOSE